mk12/sicp/notes/exercise.md

 ## Assertions

 As with modules, standard techniques for assertions are too distracting.
 The mere word "assert" is too verbose for our use case.
-Instead, the language provides four assertion operators that work at the top level: `=>`, `~>`, `=$>`, and `=!>`.
+Instead, the language provides five assertion operators that work at the top level: `=>`, `~>`, `=?>`, `=$>`, and `=!>`.
 They report detailed information when they fail, including the actual result, expected result, and line number.

 ### Exact